jize-zhang/fding/content/publication/ajrua6/index.md

 [image]
 caption = "Fig. 1: Indirect inference model calibration." focal_point = "Top"
+preview_only = true

 +++

-Further details on your publication can be written here using *Markdown* for formatting.
+# Further details on your publication can be written here using *Markdown* for formatting.
 This text will be displayed on the Publication Detail page.